Montgomery v. Best Buy Stores, L.P.

 - The receipt and the affidavit are internally irreconcilable: the receipt timestamp is one minute after the body camera shows the detention had already begun, and the manager's “stole and immediately left” claim leaves no time for any purchase at all.

-- Imposed an uncodified Amada-conflicting forfeiture rule, holding that Plaintiff waived objections because no motion to strike or surreply request was filed before judgment was entered.
+- Imposed an uncodified Amada-conflicting forfeiture rule, holding that Plaintiff forfeited his right to appellate review of reply‑only evidence because no motion to strike was filed in the court below.
 (Op. ¶ 34.)

 - Conflated independent motions, treating Plaintiff's Cross‑MSJ reply as a surrogate surreply to Defendant's MSJ reply.
 (Op. ¶ 36.)